 In fact, the uses for lavender oil are so expansive that it would be difficult to list them all in one place.
 Instead, we’re going to try and touch on some of the most important or interesting uses for lavender oil.

 Lavender essential oil has a host of neurological benefits.
 This has of course been known for centuries, but it hasn’t been until recently that the modern scientific and medical communities have taken notice.
-For those of us interested in the essential oil community, this has been very good news indeed—especially if you believe many western countries are unnecessarily overmedicated with synthetic chemical products.
+For those of us involved in the essential oil community, this has been very good news indeed—especially if you believe many western countries are unnecessarily overmedicated with synthetic chemical products.

-Lavender Essential Oil Can Improve Mood
+Studies Indicate That Lavender Essential Oil Can Lift Your Spirits

 Lavender Oil Hasn’t Been Shown to be Addictive or Habit Forming

 Writing for the Natural Medicine Journal, Jeremy Appleton, ND published an excellent and thorough paper reviewing much of the currently available scientific literature concerning lavender essential oil.
+I highly recommend giving it at least a skim.

 The reason this is so fascinating—and dare I say uplifting—is because the more the medical and scientific community takes note of the beneficial properties of organic plant extracts like lavender essential oil, the more likely it is that a great number of people can benefit from these natural products.
 It shows that as a society we’re moving toward a more balanced approach to so-called alternative medicines, and in my book, that’s a good thing.

-Supporting Neurological Function & Preventing Neurological Damage with Lavender Essential Oil
+Supporting Neurological Function with Lavender Essential Oil

 In a nutshell, there’s research that shows lavender oil is quite beneficial for your noggin!